Ready. Set. Paint! Explore your kid’s creativity and make Word Art on canvas or paper. A perfect gift idea for grandparents and parents alike.

 - Once they are done take the cardstock off and voila!
 You have an original masterpiece.

 These also make great gifts for grandparents.
 We recently created one for the room all the grandchildren sleep in at my parents’ house that says, “Sweet Dreams” and have a request from my mom for a yellow and orange design that will say, “You are my sunshine”.
-It’s a really enjoyable adventure for the children and something they can be proud of.
-The best part is that you will love it for years to come.
+It’s a really enjoyable activity for the kids and something they can be proud of.
+The best part is that you will appreciate it for years to come.